-Every year, the Pantone Color Institute announces a color of the year.
-Sometimes we go along with their choice, sometimes we’re taken aback.
-For 2020, we believe they are spot on!
-The 2020 Pantone Color of the Year is Classic Blue (19-4052).
-We liked it so much, it was the inspiration for our Classic Blue Tote – a sleek, soft bag in a traditional curved shape with both carry handles and an adjustable shoulder strap.
+A deep yet bright, nearly navy blue is a classic color and was the inspiration for our Classic Blue Tote – a sleek, soft bag in a traditional curved shape with both carry handles and an adjustable shoulder strap.

-In fashion, “classic” is often associated with something that is understated and restrained.
+In fashion, “classic” is often associated with something understated and restrained.
 But there’s also the “new classic.”
 Although it sounds like an oxymoron, a new classic is simply the best of both worlds: the timeless lines of the original with an upstart edginess that adds just the right infusion of fun.
-We believe the Classic Blue color and our Classic Blue Tote are the embodiment of the new classic vibe.
+We believe our Classic Blue Tote is the embodiment of the new classic vibe.

 For the exterior fabric, we recommend a décor or upholstery weight fabric.
-Not only does the extra heft of this type of substrate add to the wonderfully slouchy shape, these fabrics are generally quite wide, so you need less yardage, and the solid color selection in velvets (our choice), velveteens, soft wools, etc. is usually quite varied.
-Although called “Navy,” our blue velvet had the right mixture of blue and red to yield the Classic Blue, reminiscent of the sky at dusk.
+Not only does the extra heft of this type of substrate add to the wonderfully slouchy shape, these fabrics are generally quite wide, so you need less yardage, and the solid color selection (our choice) in velvets, velveteens, soft wools, etc. is usually quite varied.

 The lining adds a pop of color to the interior of the bag.
 We opted for a cotton sateen, but a standard quilting cotton would work as well.
 Our bag is designed to be soft, so we don’t recommend anything too crisp that would create a crease.
 Between the exterior and lining layers is just a bit of lightweight woven interfacing.